isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2016-11-16-national-statement-of-singapore-by-minister-on-the-environment-and-water-resources-mr-masagos-zulkifli.md

 ---
 layout: post
-title: 'National Statement of Singapore by Minister on the Environment and Water Resources,Mr Masagos Zulkifli, at the UNFCCC COP-22, 16 November 2016, Marrakech, Morocco'
+title: National Statement of Singapore by Minister on the Environment and Water Resources,Mr Masagos Zulkifli, at the UNFCCC COP-22, 16 November 2016, Marrakech, Morocco
 date: 2016-11-16T00:00:00.000Z
 permalink: /media-centre/speeches/national-statement-of-singapore-by-minister-on-the-environment-and-water-resources-mr-masagos-zulkifli
 ---
 Mr President,

 The Paris Agreement has entered into force on 4th November, less than a year after it was adopted.